 Except maybe when you’re able to throw together amazing meals like these roast chicken soft tacos with cilantro cream with just a few leftovers!

 Need some other ideas for using up leftover roast chicken?
+Try these recipes!

 - Toss with hot sauce for Buffalo Chicken Pizza